dms-vep/Nipah_Malaysia_RBP_DMS/docs/heatmaps.md

 <a href="htmls/nAH1_heatmap_plot.html" target="_self">nAH1.3 Antibody Escape</a>

-## Specific Heatmaps
+## Heatmaps of Specific RBP Regions
 ::: tip
 Click arrow in upper right to view full-sized plots
 :::
 Effects of mutations on cell entry and binding at receptor contact sites
 <Altair :showShadow="true" :spec-url="'htmls/combined_entry_binding_contact_heatmaps.html'"></Altair>

-Effects of mutations on cell entry and binding at glycosylation sites
+### Effects of mutations on cell entry and binding at glycosylation sites
 <Altair :showShadow="false" :spec-url="'htmls/glycan_sites_img_heatmap.html'"></Altair>

-Effects of mutations on cell entry and binding at polymorphic Nipah sites
+### Effects of mutations on cell entry and binding at polymorphic Nipah sites
 <Altair :showShadow="true" :spec-url="'htmls/nipah_poly_sites_img_heatmap.html'"></Altair>

-Effects of mutations on cell entry, organized by type of the unmutated amino acid residue
+### Effects of mutations on cell entry, organized by type of the unmutated amino acid residue
+The effects of mutations organized by the unmutated amino acid type.
+Strong preference for certain amino acids can be seen in certain regions.
+For example, portions of the stalk only tolerate hydrophobic residues (see sites 101-160 below).
 <Altair :showShadow="true" :spec-url="'htmls/E3_entry_AA_prop_heatmap.html'"></Altair>

 ## Notebooks